Abilene Christian University: Abilene Christian University Press

+Student media

+The school established an NPR station, KACU, in 1986.
+Initially, the community was concerned that the school might use the station for proselytizing, and for the station's first ten years, an advisory board composed of community members served to monitor the station against this possibility.

+The Optimist, a converged student media operation, produces student-led news media.

+Research

 In August 2022 the ACU applied to the US Nuclear Regulatory Commission (NRC) for a construction licence for a molten salt research reactor for which it plans to achieve criticality by December 2025.

 Athletics

 Formerly a charter member of the Division I Southland Conference, Abilene Christian joined the Lone Star Conference (LSC) of Division II of the NCAA in 1973.